Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- West Virginia has combined with its opponents to score more than 48.5 points in three of seven games this season.

-- The combined points per game average of the two teams, 60.7, is 13.2 points above Saturday's over/under.
+- The combined points per game average of the two teams, 60.7, is 12.2 points more than Saturday's over/under.

-- This contest's total is 8.8 points above the 38.7 these two squads combine to allow per game this season.
+- The 38.7 combined points per game that these two squads have allowed this season are 9.8 fewer than the 48.5 total in this contest.

-- The 47.5-point total for this game is 6.1 points below the 53.6 points per game average total in Mountaineers games this season.
+- The 48.5-point total for this game is 5.1 points below the 53.6 points per game average total in Mountaineers games this season.

 Iowa State Stats and Trends

-- Iowa State has played seven games, with three wins against the spread.
+- In Iowa State's seven games this year, it has three wins against the spread.

-- The Cyclones have covered the spread twice this season when favored by 7 points or more (in four chances).
+- The Cyclones have been favored by 7 points or more four times this season and have covered the spread in two of them.

-- Iowa State has gone over the point total in 50% of its opportunities this year (three times in six games with a set point total).
+- Iowa State has hit the over in 50% of its opportunities this year (three times over six games with a set point total).

-- When Iowa State records more than 21.7 points, it is 3-2 against the spread and 4-1 overall.
+- When Iowa State scores more than 21.7 points, it is 3-2 against the spread and 4-1 overall.

-- When Iowa State churns out over 356.7 yards, the team is 3-2 against the spread and 4-1 overall.
+- Iowa State is 3-2 against the spread and 4-1 overall when the team picks up over 356.7 yards.

-- This year, the Cyclones have six turnovers, one fewer than the Mountaineers have takeaways (7).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.